Notes Concerning the

 In an email dated January 27, 2006, Dick again referred to the image file I'd made and sent back to him as "DOS 0.9" since we needed some way to refer to it (in my emails, I had referred to it as 'DOS 0.xx').
 So, with Dick's twice suggested '0.90', after reviewing and comparing the files it contained to those on the final release diskette, I decided to label it as '0.90' as well; again, simply as a quick way to refer to it.

 After attempting to 'boot' the image file under BOCHS and not being able to do so, I then had many other things to deal with in my life, such as job changes, moving (twice!), family issues, etc. etc. But, late in 2008, after being contacted by someone who worked at a prestigious technical university, whom I had some fruitful email exchanges with about DOS, I decided to give him a copy of this disk for 'educational purposes'; which was identical to the image file I made for Dick Conklin; except this time, I labeled the image file "IBM-PCDOS_090.bin" (still on an email server 'in the cloud').
-Cut to almost 10 years later (when I'd almost completely forgot about this), and that former teacher and researcher was the 3rd party who leaked it to Michal Necasek at the OS/2 Museum; which I'm glad is now out for the public and PC historians to review, appreciate and perhaps find some answers to old questions, and think of new ones.
+Jump to almost 10 years later (at a time when I'd almost completely forgotten about this disk image), and that former teacher and researcher turned out to be the 3rd party who leaked the image file to Michal Necasek at the OS/2 Museum; which I am happy is now out for the public and PC historians to review, appreciate and perhaps find some answers to old questions, and think of new ones.

 A very close copy of the image file can be downloaded by using the "Save" button in the bottom menu as soon as this page has fully loaded: pcjs.org/disks/pcx86/dos/ibm/0.90/.
 Do not do anything in that window prior to saving the file (doing so may affect the MD5 checksum)!